Joaobcamargos/Joaobcamargos/README.md

 - **Machine Learning**

 ## Current Experience
-I am participating in an autonomous robotics competition and research team as a navigation projetist.
+I am actively involved in an autonomous robotics competition and a research team, where I work as a navigation projectist.